kbrepository/kbrepository.github.io/README.md

-# kbrepository.github.io
-Portfolio
 # Hello, I'm Kalpesh Bhangare. 👋

 I'm a passionate Cloud Engineer based in Pune, Maharashtra.
 With a robust background in deploying scalable infrastructures on AWS, I'm your go-to person for turning architectural concepts into tangible cloud solutions.
 Armed with 4 to 5 years of CloudFormation mastery and an ongoing exploration of Terraform, I'm committed to refining the art of Infrastructure as Code.

 ## 🔧 Skills
-- Tools & Technologies: [Tools & Technologies]
-- Frameworks: [Frameworks]
+- Cloud: AWS
-- Databases: [Databases]
+- Databases: AWS RDS (MySQL, DynamoDB)
-- Programming Languages: [Languages]
+- Programming Languages: Python
-- Other: [Other Relevant Skills]
+- Other: Shell Scripting, AWS CloudFormation, Terraform

-## 🌱 I'm Currently Learning
+## 🌱 I'm Currently exploring
-- [Something You're Learning]
-- [Another Thing You're Learning]
+- Terraform, Kubeneretes

 ## 🚀 Projects
 - [Project 1 Name](Link)